St. Stephen’s Catholic Church in August

 continued with success.

-which was approved by the Diocese, foundation work began in
+of Romanesque style which was approved by the Diocese, foundation

-the fall of 1888 and completed the following summer of the following
+work began in the fall of 1888 and completed the following summer

-completed in time for Christmas Mass to be celebrated in the
+and the interior completed in time for Christmas Mass to be

 |